 Be it investing in our advanced BrainSUITE operating rooms, leading the nation’s largest migraine headache research study, or providing appointments with specialists within two weeks instead of two months, our team brings the best possible resources to the battle against brain-related diseases.

-Our neurology and neurosurgery services were ranked No. 4 in the nation in the 2016-17 list of America’s best pediatric hospitals published by U.S. News & World Report.
-The improvement of two spots from last year’s ranking is a testament to our quality of care, sense of collaboration and international reach.
+This commitment to excellence helps explain why our services were ranked No. 3 in the nation in the 2017-18 list of America’s best pediatric hospitals published by U.S. News & World Report.

-“We have faculty in every subspecialty in child neurology, which is not common, even among top pediatric hospitals,” says Andrew Hershey, MD, PhD, endowed chair of neurology.
+“We have faculty in every subspecialty in child neurology, which is not common, even among top pediatric hospitals,” says Andrew Hershey, MD, PhD, Director of Neurology.
 “And the impact of our research programs continues to grow and help children and families everywhere.”

 Why we stand out

-- Our new BrainSUITE operating rooms are equipped to provide the latest neuronavigation technology to help our surgeons safely reach and remove tumors and other brain lesions that previously were considered too deep or risky for surgery.
+- Our innovative BrainSUITE operating rooms provide the latest navigation technology to help surgeons safely reach and remove tumors and lesions once considered too deep or risky for surgery.

-- And we share our expertise far and wide with our expanded teleneurology program.
+- We also share our expertise with our expanded teleneurology program.
 This work has included consultation and interpreting EEG results for children across Ohio and the nation.